TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 **The "id"** points to the uid of the page (or the alias).
 Thus the page is found.

 **The "type"** is used to define how the page should be rendered.
-This is primarily used with framesets.
-Here the frameset normally has the type=0 (or not set) and the documents in the frameset would be defined with another type, e.g. type=1 for the content-page.

-You should explore the framesets of the TYPO3-sites around.
-Also look in the standard-templates for framesets.

-It's a good habit to use type=1 for the main-page of a website with frames.
-With no-frames sites type is normally zero.

-Another good habit is to use "page" as the top-level object name for the content-page on a website.
+A good habit is to use "page" as the top-level object name for the content-page on a website.

 Most of this code is executed in the PHP script